kavitaj11/RESTAssured_APITestAutomationFramework/README.md

 Basic Framework structure (request generation and validation):
 For the test cases above, modularize the code so that there are functions to:

-Generate the endpoint
+1. Generate the endpoint.
-Generate the HTTP request
+2. Generate the HTTP request.
-Generate any headers
+3. Generate any headers.
-Generate any data
+4. Generate any data
-Make the HTTP request
+5. Make the HTTP request
-Parse out the response status code and body
+6. Parse out the response status code and body

 For validation:
 Validate the expected status code is the actual status code